-Vertigo can occur when there is a problem with the brain, sensory nerve pathway, or most commonly the inner ear.
-Spells of dizziness can be temporary or ongoing, and can vary in intensity.
+Vertigo can occur when there is a problem with the brain, sensory nerve pathway, or, most commonly, the inner ear.
+Spells of dizziness can be temporary or ongoing and can vary in intensity.

-Benign Paroxysmal Positional Vertigo (BPPV) is a common inner ear problem affecting the vestibular system used to maintain balance.
-It is triggered by abnormal movements of “crystals” in the inner ear via changes in head position, most commonly when laying down, turning over in bed, or looking up.
+Benign Paroxysmal Positional Vertigo (BPPV) is a common inner ear problem affecting the vestibular system, which is used to maintain balance.
+BPPV is triggered by abnormal movements of “crystals” in the inner ear via changes in head position, most commonly when laying down, turning over in bed, or looking up.

 How Can a Physical Therapist Help?